sinclairzx81/parsebox/readme.md

 ### String

-The String combinator will parse for quoted string literals.
-Thgit is combinator accepts an array of permissable quote characters.
-The result of this parser is the interior wrapped string.
+The String combinator parses quoted string literals, accepting an array of permissible quote characters.
+The result is the interior string.

 ```typescript
 const T = Runtime.String(['"'])